How do we explain what we see in this world? The racism, hatred, ISIS, sexual slavery, massive killings, poverty?

 We can either go through this life with God or without him.
 Jesus prayed, "O righteous Father, although the world has not known you, yet I have known you; and these have known that you sent me; and I have made your name known to them, and will make it known, so that the love with which you loved me may be in them, and I in them."10

 You might find yourself asking, "Why is life so hard?"
-The answer to this is to know God's peace.
-To find out how to begin a relationship with God, please see Knowing God Personally.
+Without God, humanity is easily drawn into hatred, racism, sexual abuse, murdering each other.
+Jesus said, “I came that you might have life, and have it more abundantly.”11 To find out how to begin a relationship with God, please see Knowing God Personally.

 |►||I have a question or comment...|